Blinkuu/qms/README.md

 Allocation quotas are commonly used to restrict the use of resources that do not have a usage rate.
 Common examples include limiting the amount of used cloud storage or instances deployed.
 An essential property of allocation quotas is that they do not reset over time and must be explicitly released when they are no longer needed.
+The alloc component supports three storage backends: `memory`, `local`, and `raft`.

 > Warning: QMS is not production ready.
 This project was developed as part of my Master's Thesis and requires further
 > polishing to consider it stable.